apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/ambari-integration.md

 #### Add components to the node through Ambari -- for example, add a DolphinScheduler Worker

-***NOTE***: DS Logger is the installation dependent component of DS Worker in Dolphin's Ambari installation (need to add installation first; Prevent the Job log on the corresponding Worker from being checked)
+***NOTE***: DolphinScheduler Logger is the installation dependent component of DS Worker in Dolphin's Ambari installation (need to add installation first; Prevent the Job log on the corresponding Worker from being checked)

 1. Locate the component node to add -- for example, node ark3